‘Memtransistor’: A Brain-Like Computing Device That Operates Like Neurons Developed

 — Phys.org (@physorg_com) February 21, 2018

-According to Nature, memristors are two-terminal passive circuits elements that could be used in non-volatile resistive random-access memory.
+According to Nature, memristors are two-terminal passive circuit elements that could be used in non-volatile resistive random-access memory.
 They are also useful in neuromorphic computing.
 These devices have higher endurance and could read and write faster than flash memory.
 Moreover, they could provide multi-bit data storage.

 In the study, the scientists developed the memtransistor using the thin MoS2 together with well-defined grain boundaries that impact the flow of current.
-The atoms arranged into ordered domains known as “grains,” within the material.
-Once a large voltage was applied, the grain boundaries produce atomic motion that triggers a change in resistance, according to Phys.org.
+The atoms are arranged into ordered domains known as “grains” within the material.
+Once a large voltage is applied, the grain boundaries produce atomic motion that triggers a change in resistance, according to Phys.org.

 The team also utilized a continuous film of polycrystalline MoS2 that consists of numerous smaller flakes.
 With this, the researchers could scale up the device from one chip into many devices across the whole wafer.

-Then, the scientists attached additional electrical contacts, when the memtransistors, fabricated uniformly in the entire wafer.
-The new device consists of seven terminal, in which one terminal manages the current.
+Then, the scientists attached additional electrical contacts after fabricating the memtransistors uniformly in the entire wafer.
+The new device consists of seven terminals, each of which manages the current.

-Hersam said that their new device allows many contacts that is like the multiple synapses in neurons.
+Hersam said that their new device allows many contacts similar to the multiple synapses in neurons.
 Currently, the scientists are now working on developing a memtransistor that is faster and smaller.
 They also plan to enlarge the production of the new device for manufacturing purposes.